izhangzhihao/izhangzhihao.github.io/_posts/2020-11-14-how-to-make-your-open-source-project-successful.md

 ### What Is Open Source Project

-A public avaliable repository does not make a project `Open Source`.
+A public available repository does not make a project `Open Source`.

 #### Open Source means:

-* public avaliable(of course)
+* public available(of course)
 * docs about how to use/set up/build/contribute...(Not just README!)
 * feature requests/bugs/issues discussion
 * pull request reviews